 Professor of Church History

 Dr. Caldwell has enjoyed teaching Church History and Historical Theology at Southwestern since 2004.
 His research focuses on the history and theology of Evangelicalism in North America, with specialties in American Awakenings and the theology of Jonathan Edwards.
-Currently he is writing his third book, Theology of the American Revivalists: From Whitefield to Finney (IVP Academic, 2017), The Trinitarian Theology of Jonathan Edwards: Text, Context, and Application (with Steven Studebaker), and Communion in the Spirit: The Holy Spirit as the Bond of Union in the Theology of Jonathan Edwards.
-His published essays and articles have appeared in (or will soon appear in) Oxford University Press, T&T Clark/Bloomsbury, Calvin Theological Journal, Southwestern Journal of Theology and in the recent B&H volume Adoniram Judson: The Bicentennial Celebration of America’s First Missionary, 1812-2012.
-Raised in western New York, he was educated in the Chicagoland area, studying at Northwestern University (B.A.) where he met his beautiful bride, Lisa, and Trinity Evangelical Divinity School (M.Div., Ph.D.).
-He is a long-time guitarist who enjoys running.
-He and Lisa have two grade school aged daughters.
+Currently he is writing Theology of the American Revivalists: From Whitefield to Finney (IVP Academic, 2017), The Trinitarian Theology of Jonathan Edwards: Text, Context, and Application (with Steven Studebaker), and Communion in the Spirit: The Holy Spirit as the Bond of Union in the Theology of Jonathan Edwards.
+His published essays and articles have appeared in (or will soon appear in) Oxford University Press, T&T Clark/Bloomsbury, Calvin Theological Journal, Southwestern Journal of Theology, and Themelios, as well as in the recent B&H volume Adoniram Judson: The Bicentennial Celebration of America’s First Missionary, 1812-2012.
+Raised in western New York, he was educated in the Chicagoland area, studying first at Northwestern University (B.A.) where he met his beautiful bride, Lisa, and later at Trinity Evangelical Divinity School (M.Div., Ph.D.).
+He is a long-time guitarist and enjoys running.
+He and Lisa have two grade-school aged daughters.

 - Ph.D. in Historical Theology: Trinity Evangelical Divinity School, 2003